GuyBanks/TuskBot/README.md

   - ***Example***: `!ranks jubi`
   - ***Example***: `!ranks @jubi`
 - If the `Manage Roles` permission has been granted, every time a rank is checked, the role of that player will be updated to their current highest rank.
+- Because Psyonix provides no official API for accessing console ranks, the ranks TuskBot reports for Playstation and XBox accounts may be somewhat outdated.  😕

 ## Stats